-Why Dogs Have Behavioural Problems
+Why Many Dogs Have Behaviour Problems

 Although it appears to be a simple question, things do not always have a simplistic answer.

 I have managed to isolate the main culprits that are creating the behavioural epidemic affecting so many of our dogs today.